-Dr. Robert Kartychak was named Assistant Principal of all three elementary buildings within the district on July 22, 2014.
+Dr. Robert Kartychak is currently Hopewell High School’s assistant principal.
 He has had the privilege of spending his entire professional career in the Hopewell Area School District.
-Dr. Kartychak's career began as a sixth grade teacher at Hopewell Memorial Junior High School in 2002, and would later serve as a fourth grade teacher at Hopewell Elementary for the final four years of his teaching career.
-Throughout his professional career, Dr. Kartychak has been interested in how students learn and engage with mathematics.
+Dr. Kartychak's career began as a sixth grade teacher at Hopewell Memorial Junior High School in 2002, and would later serve as a fourth grade teacher and department chairperson at Hopewell Elementary for the final four years of his teaching career.
+Dr. Kartychak was an elementary assistant principal for six years to begin his administrative journey prior to joining the high school administrative team at the start of the 2020-21 school year.
+While all facets of education intrigue him, Dr. Kartychak has been particularly interested in how students learn and engage with mathematics.

 While Dr. Kartychak is not officially Hopewell alumni, he is a proud Viking!
-He feels it has been a pleasure to have the opportunity to work with the best staff, students, and parents around since 2002.
-When he is not at school, Dr. Kartychak resides in North Fayette with his wife Colleen, and sons Bobby and Patrick.
+He feels it has been a pleasure over his time in Hopewell to have had the opportunity to work in each of the district's five school buildings with the best staff, students, and parents around.
+When he is not at school, Dr. Kartychak resides nearby with his wife and two sons.

 Mr. Edward Katkich, a 1990 graduate of Aliquippa High